 Music Promoter: Job Description, Duties and Salary Info

 Music promoters might work for musicians or for venues that produce live music shows.
-This includes helping performers to reach their target audiences and sell concert tickets, music recordings, and band merchandise.
+Their responsibilities could include helping performers reach their target audiences and selling concert tickets, music recordings, and band merchandise.
+Agents and business managers of artists, performers, and athletes, which can include music promoters, usually need a minimum of a bachelor's degree.
+A career as a music promoter may be ideal for those interested in working on the business side of the music industry.

 Music Promoter Job Description